php-fig/fig-standards/proposed/simplecache.md

 ### 2.1 CacheInterface

-The cache interface provides the most basic functionality of cache servers which entails basic reading, writing and deleting of cache items.
+The cache interface provides the most basic functionality of cache servers which entails basic reading, writing and deleting of single cache items.

 In addition it has methods for dealing with multiple sets of cache entries such as writing, reading or deleting multiple cache entries at a time.
 This is useful when you have lots of cache reads/writes